Cancer Research UK logo.

 Surgery is the main treatment for neuroendocrine tumours (NETs).
 You might also have surgery as part of your treatment for a neuroendocrine carcinoma (NEC).

 Some NETs make large amounts of hormones and cause symptoms.
-Somatostatin analogues are a medicine that reduces and controls high hormone levels.
+Somatostatin analogues are medicines that reduce and control high hormone levels.

 Chemotherapy for neuroendocrine cancer